HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Platform Oriented Implementations

 \subsection{HiKonv on Reconfigurable Hardware}

 Reconfigurable hardware provides a finer granularity control of the data path down to a single bit.
-We take advantage of the flexibility in both input data packing and output split with a small amount of additional logic resource to further improve the effectiveness of the required operations.
-Particularly, we target the Xilinx FPGA platforms which provide DSP48E2 resource that contains a $27\times18$ bits multiplier~\cite{xilinxint4}.
+We take advantage of the flexibility in both input data packing and output splitting with a small number of additional logic resources to further improve the effectiveness of the required operations.
+Particularly, we target the Xilinx FPGA platforms, which provide DSP48E2 resource that contains a $27\times18$ bits multiplier~\cite{xilinxint4}.